TotallyNotChase/c-iterators/Typeclass Pattern.md

 # The Typeclass Pattern
-This document aims to describe the typeclass (or trait, or interface) based polymorphism pattern used.
+This document aims to describe the typeclass (or trait, or interface) based polymorphism pattern used in this demonstration.

 # Goals
 Alongside describing the core parts of this pattern, this document will also describe how to **combine multiple typeclass constraints into one constraint**.
 As in, how you can have a type that is required to implement multiple typeclasses.